Skip to main content

 • AG enforcement up to $22,500/violation for willful acts

-Where your data leaks from in Tennessee
+Where does your data leak from in Tennessee?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Tennessee:

 • Davidson, Shelby, Knox County property records